In Print Tidbits

 The Shadow (from the radio) makes an appearance in "Angel

-Square" a children's novel by Brian
+Square" a children's novel by Brian Doyle

-Doyle (published by Groundwood Books,
+(published by Groundwood Books, 1986).
+Set

-1986).
-Set during the post World War II era in Ottawa, Canada,
+during the post World War II era in Ottawa, Canada, the story follows a

-the story follows a young boy named Tommy who enjoys listening to
+young boy named Tommy who enjoys listening to his hero, The Shadow, on the

-his hero, The Shadow, on the radio.
-Even his nickname among friends
+radio.
+Even his nickname among friends is "Lamont Cranston".
+When

-assaulted by a masked man, Tommy plays amatuer slueth (much like
+his best friend's father is assaulted by a masked man, Tommy plays amatuer

-new classmate named Margo Lane.
+his new classmate named Margo Lane.
 The radio show "The

 Devil Takes a Wife" is featured in an early chapter.
+The movie

-The movie version of the book was released
+version of the book was released in Canada in 1990,

-by Anne Wheeler.
-In this case, The
+and was directed by Anne Wheeler.
+In this case,

-powers, called "The Mystic",
+called "The Mystic", and the Margo

-and the Margo Lane character was renamed "Loretta
+Lane character was renamed "Loretta Wood".

 Here's another fun tidbit: filming of "Angel